s-victor/TinyPedal/README.md

 packages will be named with some prefix like `python3-PySide2`, `python3-psutil` and `python3-pyxdg`.

+Some distros might have split `PySide2` in subpackages.
+If you don't find `python3-PySide2` then you should install `python3-pyside2.qtgui` and `python3-pyside2.qtwidgets`.

 The Iron Wolf's rF2 Shared Memory Map Plugin has to be replaced with [this fork for Wine](https://github.com/schlegp/rF2SharedMemoryMapPlugin_Wine/blob/master/build).